 Concurrent Application with the Federal Program

 If you have already begun the application process for federal tax credits and wish to subsequently apply for the state credits, simply submit the application forms for the Texas Historic Preservation Tax Credit program.
-You do not need to send another set of supporting documents (photos and plans) if your scope of work is the same.
+You do not need to submit another set of supporting documents (photos and plans) if your scope of work is the same.

 Read more about the Federal Tax Credit Program.